Dr-N0/Nebula-Limelight/README.md

 ## Usage
 Once you've run the setup, all you have to do is use `ll_(application name)` in the terminal to quickly open an application.
-For example, to open BeEf you would just run `ll_beef`
+For example, to open BeEF you would just run `ll_beef`